What Can We Learn From Athletes About the Value of Rest?

-Few understand tough physical work, commitment, and goal-oriented thinking like elite athletes.
+Few people understand the tough physical work, commitment, and goal-oriented thinking required to become an elite athlete.
 They rise early, put in dedicated hours of training, and aren’t afraid of pushing themselves in the gym, at the track, or on the court.

 But here's the thing: top athletes also understand the value of pressing pause.
 Taking a break and incorporating rest into the training plan is essential to successful outcomes and major victories.

-The same should go for nonprofit employees.
-This can be particularly challenging in a working world where extra hours in the office and numerous side hustles are revered.
-But incorporating rest into a professional grind—just like elite athletes do—can lead to serious gains when it comes to end results.
+Many people in the nonprofit world have a similar drive—one that’s motivated by agency mission, personal passion, and a desire to do good.
+In a working world where extra hours in the office and numerous side hustles are revered,incorporating rest into your day—just like elite athletes do—can lead to serious gains when it comes to end results.

 It’s easy to assume that extra time spent on projects results in better, more effective outcomes.
 But elite athletes know it’s all about working smarter (not longer) to achieve success.
 This means pushing to fatigue at the gym and then taking a rest.
 Athletes and coaches alike recognize that gains only come when the body has a chance to truly recover.

 The same applies to those working in the social-impact space.
-If you push through lunch to tackle a tight deadline, you shouldn’t also work late to attack the next item on your to-do list.
+If you must push through lunch to tackle a tight deadline, you shouldn’t also work late to attack the next item on your to-do list.
 Instead, leave the office on time, spend your evening doing something enjoyable, and come back to work feeling refreshed and revived.
+Then, make sure you take your full lunch break the next day.

 The research is clear: sleep matters, and athletes understand the importance of rest more than most.
 Endurance sport professionals often include naps in their training plans to compensate for the additional toll being placed on their bodies.
 Elite runners know a lack of rest can impact daily performance and potentially lead to being sidelined by injury.